 7. Have a Routine & Stick to It

-When individuals are depressed, they tend to get out of sync with the rest of life.
+When people are depressed, they tend to get out of sync with the rest of life.
 They may sleep in late or struggle to get out of bed, go to bed early, or routinely miss appointments and deadlines.
-Though sometimes mundane, routines help keep people active and keeping active minimizes time to dwell.
+Though they can feel mundane, routines help keep people active, minimizing the time they have for wallowing in their negative feelings.
 Also, as tasks are completed, a sense of accomplishment may be achieved.

 8. Watch What You Eat

 Watching what you eat can help you feel better.
-Strive for a balanced diet, by eating mostly healthy foods within recommended daily guidelines.
-When thinking about a diet for depression, of specific consideration is gut health.
-The gut is often referred to as the “second brain,” as this is where 95% serotonin is produced.5 Avoiding gluten, dairy, and sugar is especially helpful as this reduces inflammation that may contribute to low mood and depression.
+Strive for a balanced diet by eating mostly healthy foods within recommended daily guidelines.
+When thinking about foods for depression, gut health should be top of mind.
+The gut is often referred to as the “second brain,” as this is where 95% serotonin is produced.5 Avoiding gluten, dairy, and sugar is especially helpful, as this reduces inflammation that may contribute to low mood and depression.

-As they say, if you aren’t where you want to be yet for whatever reason, “fake it until you make it.”
-This mentality is essentially one in which you go through the motions until your mentality catches up.
-Often, when people put themselves out there, they realize that whatever they were fearful of is not only not as bad as they thought, and even quite enjoyable..
+This mentality is essentially one in which you “go through the motions” until your mentality catches up.
+Often, when people put themselves out there, they realize that whatever they were fearful of is not only not as bad as they thought, but can even be quite enjoyable.
 Eventually, the fear extinguishes, and positivity prevails, which minimizes depression symptoms.

 10. Seek Professional Help

 If your symptoms persist or worsen, it’s important to seek help from a mental health professional.
-The truth is that MDD can become serious enough that the ability to overcome it exceeds one’s capacity, and this is okay.
-If you have tried a variety of coping skills with no or limited success, speaking with a mental health professional can provide you with the necessary support, guidance, and depression treatment options tailored to your specific needs.
+The truth is that depression can become serious enough that the ability to overcome it exceeds your capacity to deal with it on your own, and this is okay.
+If you have tried a variety of coping skills with limited success, speaking with a mental health professional can provide you with the necessary support, guidance, and depression treatment options tailored to your specific needs.

 When Should Coping Skills for Depression Be Used?